rfunduk/mrpassword/README.md

 - `deploy/dropbox` copies the files to
   `~/Dropbox/Public/MrPassword` (which you can then get a public link to)
-- `deploy/cloudfront -b BUCKET` uploads the files with `s3cmd` to a bucket you specify (and which you'll want a CloudFront distribution pointing at).
-Expect to wait about 10 minutes for the new version to be served.

 ## Migration from Dropbox Datastore API